September 2019: Joan Dempsey from MUSIC GENERATION continues her wonderful work with 1st to 3rd classes.

-MUSIC WEEK is being held in the school 17th-21st June.
+MUSIC WEEK was held in the school 17th-21st June.
 It has been a busy week.
 Mobile Music Machine visited fourth and sixth class.
 The students were mesmerized.
 Renowned violinist Alan Smale (and musician friends) visited first to third class.
 Once again it was as if the children were under a spell while the music played.
 That did not stop them asking some very direct questions, like how much they got paid (not a great deal but they LOVE their work) and how much the instruments cost (a huge amount!)

 Eimear Saunders from MUSIC GENERATION prepared all classes for ‘The Big Sing’.
 The whole school was there and sang rounds in harmony.
 It sounded very melodious.